Vladisl0ve/CyberNaturalSelection/readme.md

 # Cyber Natural Selection
 Cyber Natural Selection (CNS) is a Java simulation of cells with commands in random order.
 After some iterations natural selection makes a new step in evolution: commands order becomes good enough for prosperity of life.

-### EARLY TO CHANGE List:
-* To rebalance rules;
-* To change some field's properties;
-* To allow cells move without borders (teleportation from south to north poles and back) - *consider about that*

-### LATE TO CHANGE List:
-* *To add GUI and visual settings* to change all properties without having knowledge in code-writting

-* To remove object Window in Cell class
-* Still thinking on void-boolean functions "moveToDestX()" and "moveToDestY()"

 ------------------------------------------------------------

 ## Changelogs: